kapenike/OmniKeys/README.md

 ## Bugs and ToDos
 Theres a few, but I'm tired.
 If anyone happens to stumble across this between now and tomorrow ... here's whats up:
-1. (Bug) Shortcuts are made to be stackable, so one shortcut can fire and then lead into another to fire.
-This also includes the options to prevent default events.
-There is currently a disconnect between hold keys and type keys in that, prevent defaults unrelated to another shortcut that start out in a similar hold key manner inherit this prevent default behavior.
-This has to do with partial matching.
-2. (Bug ... sorta) Type keys are converted to hold keys after the keydown event and removed when the keyup is fired.
+1. (Bug ... sorta) Type keys are converted to hold keys after the keydown event and removed when the keyup is fired.
 This all works great for hold keys but can bring an issue to the user when typing fast.
 When typing fast there is some overlap where two of these type keys are in keydown state at the same time.
 This creates a mismatch to the shortcut you're going for.
 Find some elegant way to detect when this occurs and keep type keys in the type queue ... this can't be done with `setTimout` or the script will lose access to its most valuable feature.
-3. (ToDo) Add `predictInput` feature.
+2. (ToDo) Add `predictInput` feature.
 Detect if event target is a DOM input.
 This would allow a shortcut like `Ctrl + s` that doesn't have its default event stopped to run its shortcut code before the default action occurs.
 Currently the default is to run directly after the following DOM update, so the shortcut code will run after the default action.
-4. (ToDo) Add ability to restrict shortcut to only while users input is changing the DOM.
+3. (ToDo) Add ability to restrict shortcut to only while users input is changing the DOM.
-5. (ToDo) So much more
+4. (ToDo) So much more